TannaciousXP/checkers-tron-3000/README.md

 ## Getting started

-Open index.html on a live-server extention or double click on index.html file within the directory folder
+Open index.html on a live-server extension or double click on index.html file within the directory folder

 ```
 Afterwards: